 Research the cheaper options which may include nearby but lesser-known airports or transit stops.

 Flying from the US to Guatemala is actually half the price if you fly to San Salvador, El Salvador, which is 4 hours away by bus.

-The old suggestion was to have a photo copy of your passport.
+The old suggestion, and number one travel tip for first-time travellers was to have a photocopy of your passport.

 Even taking a photo of them and having google upload to your account (make sure it is set to private beforehand) means you can access them anywhere.

 Doing this with the reverse side of your credit or ATM cards is also good, so again, if stolen you have the numbers to ring.
 Personally, I wouldn’t photograph both sides in case the bank holds you liable.

 If you were just popping down to your local shops for a loaf of bread you wouldn’t have guidebooks, phones and an uncertain walk, would you?
 It is the same when travelling, walk around as if you belong there.
 Not in an arrogant way, but with purpose.

 There are, unfortunately just a few bad people everywhere, the reality is that they will prey on the easiest target.
 Make sure that it isn’t you.